Zerotistic/echochamber.blog/_posts/2025-04-29-playground-to-doomscroll.md

 I'm twenty-one.
 I never queued for dial-up or fed a Tamagotchi under fluorescent kitchen lights.
 My earliest memory of “going online” is stealing my dad's phone to tap colored candy into rows while YouTube music videos loaded in the background.
 The internet never felt like a secret basement rave; it was daylight, default, background radiation.

 And yet, somewhere between primary school group chats and university lecture streams, the glow stopped feeling playful.
 The pocket portal turned into a leash.
-There was no single moment of betrayal—just a growing sense that what used to entertain now manages, monitors, and exhausts.
+There was no single moment of betrayal, just a growing sense that what used to entertain now manages, monitors, and exhausts.
 I find myself scrolling through content I can't remember two minutes later, swiping fresh fingerprints into glass as though the next thumb-flick might finally satisfy an appetite the previous thousand didn't.

-One night—grey screens humming in the dark—I typed into a note:
+One night, grey screens humming in the dark, I typed into a note:

 > “Have our phones kept us from becoming fully capable adults?”

 I stared at the sentence, not sure whether to laugh or feel accused.
 Adulthood used to intimidate me: rent, taxes, the slow cathedral-building of identity.
 But maybe what scares me more is the possibility that constant connectivity delays that construction indefinitely.
 The phone schedules reminders, navigates streets, finishes my sentences, fills every silence.
-I've begun to wonder if the same device is quietly arresting my development—making sure I never encounter a challenge unbuffered by a tutorial or an app.
+I've begun to wonder if the same device is quietly arresting my development, making sure I never encounter a challenge unbuffered by a tutorial or an app.

 I keep buying books.
-They arrive smelling of promise—ink, glue, a certain hush.
+They arrive smelling of promise: ink, glue, a certain hush.
 I open one, read three pages, then feel an itch in my palm.
 What if breaking news erupted while I was learning about medieval poetry?
 What if someone needed me?
 (No one does.)
-Instead of lighting a candle and sinking into text, I tap into horror headlines, eat tragedy in bite-size paragraphs, watch strangers meltdown in comment sections—doing all of this hunched over a desk, a toilet, a bus seat, my posture mirroring the curve of regret.
+Instead of lighting a candle and sinking into text, I tap into horror headlines, eat tragedy in bite-size paragraphs, watch strangers meltdown in comment sections, doing all of this hunched over a desk, a toilet, a bus seat, my posture mirroring the curve of regret.

 People say, “Just exercise self-control.”
 As if self-control weren't precisely what the apps have reverse-engineered.
-Infinite scroll, autoplay, streaks—they sandbox discipline until it's ornamental.
+Infinite scroll, autoplay, streaks: they sandbox discipline until it's ornamental.
 I'm not fleeing accountability; I'm wrestling code written by people with graphs showing how quickly I'll cave.

 Fun thrives on scarcity.
-First memes, first multiplayer lobbies, first time FaceTiming a classmate until 3 a.m.—they felt electric because novelty was a resource.
+First memes, first multiplayer lobbies, first time FaceTiming a classmate until 3 a.m.: they felt electric because novelty was a resource.
 Now novelty is pipeline-fed.
 Algorithms anticipate what I didn't know I wanted and dump it in bulk.
 Surprise collapses; curiosity fades.
 When everything is available, nothing feels earned.

 What replaced fun is maintenance: snapping streaks so friends don't think I'm ignoring them; sifting feeds so the algorithm doesn't punish me; answering DMs fast enough to appear alive but not desperate.
 It's less a playground than a shift at a factory producing the same commodity: engagement.

 > Boredom tolerance.

-Waiting rooms, queues, lectures—every pause is now a quick-scroll micro-vacation.
+Waiting rooms, queues, lectures: every pause is now a quick-scroll micro-vacation.
 We never watch our thoughts stretch and yawn; we chloroform them with content.

 > Follow-through.